+You just found the home of your dreams, congratulations and welcome to homeownership!
 As you transition into your new home, you get to enjoy the many new freedoms that homeownership brings.
-You get freedom from landlords, home decorating restrictions and paying for property that isn't yours.
-Instead, you get to enjoy your very own home for a lifetime.
+Freedom from things like landlords, home decorating restrictions and paying for property that isn't yours.
+Instead, you get to enjoy the personalized space of your home sweet home!

 Setting Up Your Budget & Records

-Getting your budget ready and all of your records organized will help ease your transition immensely.
+Getting your budget ready and all of your records organized will help ease your transition.
 Some of the records that you'll want to keep organized and safely stored include:

-Your personal identity records like your birth certificate, citizenship papers and social security card
+Personal identity records like birth certificates, citizenship papers and social security cards for you and your family members

-Your personal health records like medical, dental, vision and school records
+Personal health records like medical, dental, and vision

 After you collect your personal records, focus in on your financial records and create your budget.
-Start with figuring out how much you'll be spending each month on items like groceries, home insurance, travel and if applicable, home or car financing you have.
+Start with figuring out how much you'll be spending each month on items like groceries, insurance, travel and if it applies, any financing payments you may have.
+In regards to home financing and home insurance, it is possible that both of those payments might be included in one payment if your home insurance is escrowed.

 You want to make sure that you and your family are safe in your new home.
 To do so, check the following!